 Students who would like to receive a free bike lock or have their bike engraved with their identification can contact the UNT Police Department's non-emergency phone 940-565-3000 or visit the PD for more information.

-This project was proposed in 2016, with the support of the UNT Police Department.
-It has continued to receive additional funding every year through the 2020 – 2021 fiscal year.
+This project was proposed in 2016 with the support of the UNT Police Department.
+It has consistently secured funding since its proposal, with additional funding granted annually, ensuring its sustained operation and success.